×

 You won’t need all those dictionaries if you use FluentU, since the program has a built-in contextual dictionary.
 Students can simply click on any word to see what it means, view other videos that use it or add it to a flashcard list.

-They can practice reading with video transcripts, listening (toggle off subtitles to encourage focus on the spoken words), writing (with personalized quizzes) and even speaking (in the iOS / Android app).
+They can practice reading with video transcripts, listening (toggle off subtitles to encourage focus on the spoken words), writing (with personalized quizzes) and even speaking (on the app).

 You can adapt this activity to have students watch videos with different uses of one word, like “date” meaning “to go on an outing” as well as “a specific day on the calendar.”
 Students can then teach each other the meaning that they learned.